-Poland country profile - BBC News
+Poland country profile

 A nation with a proud cultural heritage, Poland can trace its roots back over 1,000 years.
 Positioned at the centre of Europe, it has known turbulent and violent times.

 There have been periods of independence as well as periods of domination by other countries.
-Several million people, half of them Jews, died in World War II.
+Several million people, half of them Jews, died in the Second World War.

 A new era began when Poland became an EU member in May 2004, five years after joining Nato and 15 years after the end of communist rule.